yamato97/science/grand_canonical.md

 Nov.
 8, 2021

-Note by Prof. Kawasaki based on Callen
+Note by Prof. Kawasaki based on Callen, "Thermodynamics and Introduction to Thermostatistics"

 Ed.
 T. Yamato